musezen-ai/hackathon-demo/README.md

 We are excited about the future of Musezen and have several enhancements planned to make it even more powerful and useful:

-- **Web Search Integration**: Enable web search functionality to provide even more comprehensive information about artworks and artists directly within Musezen.

-- **Art Database Connectivity**: Connect to extensive art databases such as the [National Gallery of Art Open Data Program](https://github.com/NationalGalleryOfArt/opendata) and [Artsy](https://www.artsy.net/).
-This will allow Musezen to pull in a wealth of additional data, enriching the information available to users.
+- **Art Database Connectivity**: Leveraging high-quality data will unlock the full potential of Arctic, making Snowflake an ideal platform for such applications with close access to both data and models.
+We plan to start by integrating extensive art databases such as the [National Gallery of Art Open Data Program](https://github.com/NationalGalleryOfArt/opendata) and [The Art Genome Project by Artsy](https://www.artsy.net/categories).
+Eventually, we aim to implement an easy way to allow smaller venues to set up their own versions of Musezen using their own data.
+This will make Musezen more context-aware, enriching the user experience no matter where they are.

-- **Personalized Recommendations**: Develop features that offer personalized recommendations based on your interests and previous interactions with Musezen, creating a tailored art discovery experience.

-- **Enhanced User Interface**: Improve the user interface for a more intuitive and user-friendly experience, making it easier to navigate and find the information you need.
+- **Enhanced User Experience**: We plan to improve the user interface to make it more intuitive and user-friendly, ensuring it is easy to navigate and find the information the user needs.
+We also would love to support audio inputs and outputs to reduce the time needed to look at the device, thus allowing an even smoother experience in the venues.
+Finally, we would love to continue improve our image classification model to provide more detailed information about the user-presented painting.

+## How we built it

+We built Musezen using Python with Snowflake Arctic as its core language model.
+Our goal was to keep the project lightweight, avoiding unnecessary packages, which means we needed to carry more weight developing some infrastructure.
+We designed an expandable class structure to support integration with different LLMs and to enable future tool use with a fine-tuned Arctic model.
+On the image classification side, we used ResNet-50 finetuned on the WikiArt style dataset for painting style classification [1][2].

+## Challenges we ran into

+Developing Musezen involved both an image classification component and a generative model component, which required us to work in parallel due to the tight timeframe.
+Each workstream presented its own challenges.
+For the image classification model, we had to determine an appropriate level of label granularity—detailed enough to be useful, yet feasible to train to adequate accuracy within the deadline.
+On the LLM side, we faced the challenge of integrating the classification model's output and providing as much insight as possible in response to user queries.

+## What we learned

+Tool use is a key ability for language models in order to enhance user interactions and providing comprehensive insights.
+Working on Musezen highlighted the importance of modular design and the value of integrating various technologies to create a cohesive and efficient system.

-## Getting Started
+## Citations

-To get started with Musezen:

-1. **Upload a Photo**: Take a picture of a painting and upload it to Musezen for analysis.
-2. **Start a Conversation**: Begin chatting with Musezen about any art-related topics you're interested in.
-3. **Explore and Learn**: Dive into the rich information provided by Musezen to enhance your understanding and appreciation of art.
+1. Kaiming He, Xiangyu Zhang, Shaoqing Ren, and Jian Sun.
+"Deep Residual Learning for Image Recognition."
+CoRR, abs/1512.03385, 2015.
+Available at [http://arxiv.org/abs/1512.03385](http://arxiv.org/abs/1512.03385).

+2. Wei Ren Tan, Chee Seng Chan, Hernan Aguirre, and Kiyoshi Tanaka.
+"Improved ArtGAN for Conditional Synthesis of Natural Image and Artwork."
+IEEE Transactions on Image Processing, vol. 28, no. 1, pp. 394-409, 2019.
+Available at [https://doi.org/10.1109/TIP.2018.2866698](https://doi.org/10.1109/TIP.2018.2866698).

 ## Authors